Lightning-AI/pytorch-lightning/docs/source/weights_loading.rst

 Manual saving with accelerators
 ===============================

-Lightning also handles accelerators such as DDP where multiple processes are required.
-For example, when using DDP our training script is run across multiple devices automatically to parallelize training.
+Lightning also handles accelerators where multiple processes are running, such as DDP.
+For example, when using the DDP accelerator our training script is running across multiple devices at the same time.
 Lightning automatically ensures that the model is saved only on the main process, whilst other processes do not interfere with saving checkpoints.
 This requires no code changes as seen below.

 .. code-block:: python